 In some respects, however, these studies have only scratched the surface of what can be learned from the vast amount of data collected as part of this research.
 As a result, there has been a new push in the research community to find ways to make these data, and the tools to analyze them, more widely accessible.

 As a federal agency, NCI is uniquely positioned to democratize access to cancer research data.
 The institute has launched several initiatives to provide researchers with easier access to data from TCGA, TARGET, and other NCI-funded research, and the resources to analyze the data.

 Launched in 2016, the NCI Genomic Data Commons (GDC) provides a single source for data from these initiatives and cancer research projects and the analytical tools needed to mine them.
 NCI created the GDC following a recommendation by the Institute of Medicine for a centralized "knowledge system" for cancer.

 The GDC includes data from TCGA and TARGET and will continue to grow as NCI and individual researchers and research teams contribute high-quality, harmonized data from their cancer research projects.
 The GDC provides the cancer genomics repository for projects falling under the NIH Genomic Data Sharing Policy.

 NCI provides Cloud Resources that use cloud technology to provide researchers with access to genomic and other data from NCI-funded studies.
-These NCI Cancer Genomics Cloud Pilots will be used to explore innovative methods for accessing, sharing, and analyzing molecular data.
+These NCI Cloud Resources are used to explore innovative methods for accessing, sharing, and analyzing molecular data.

 Each resource, implemented through commercial cloud providers, operates under common standards but have distinct designs and means of sharing data and analytical tools, with the goal of identifying the most effective means for using cloud technology to advance cancer research.